ShaneOG2/pands-problem-sheet/README.md

 ![Heading image](img/Shane_O'Gorman's_pands-problem-sheet.png)

 ## Overview ##
-This respository contains my work for the 8 Pand-Problems given for Programming and Scripting.
-I have outlined below ...
+This respository contains my work for the Pand-Problems given for Programming and Scripting course.
+I have outlined below each problem with a brief description, how the program works and the references I used to when writing the program.

 ### Problem 1 - Body Mass Index (BMI) ###